 - Scroll your mouse wheel to zoom.

-- Right-click an empty spot to add passage and jump nodes at click position.
+- Right-click an empty spot to add event and jump nodes at click position.

 - Right-click node headers for additional options, including remove.